chriscanterburymusic/wordpress-carbon/README.md

 # The Brandr Co

 Wordpress Carbon is a clean and minimal HTML5 and CSS3 theme powered by Zurb Foundation.
-This theme is skeleton for building fully featured themes for The Brandr Co clients.
+This theme is skeleton for building fully featured themes for [The Brandr Co][brandr] clients.

 It's free for you to mess with (for now).

+[brandr]: http://brandr.co "The Brandr Co"